-(A workplace short story about a new hire in management, her effect on one of the employees, and how she uses the levers of office politics.
+(A workplace short story about a new hire in management, her effect on one of the employees, and the levers of office politics.
 About 5,600 words long.)

 Denise was suspicious of Helen from the beginning.
 When Helen arrived for her first day at work, everyone was wowed her outgoing personality and just the right amount of experience and education.
 She’s what we’ve looking for, some gushed.
 Others made plans based on predictions of success because of her arrival.
 Chatter in the break room turned toward expansion.